Skip to main content

 Mini-Courses

-CTL Mini-Courses provide structured opportunities to delve into a wide variety of teaching topics, from classroom practices to course design and mentorship.
-These programs range from four to eight weeks and can count towards the CTL Teaching Certificate.
+CETLI Mini-Courses provide structured opportunities to delve into a wide variety of teaching topics, from classroom practices to course design and mentorship.
+These programs range from four to eight weeks and can count towards the CETLI Teaching Certificate.

 Learn More